807-2/home/README.md

 ## [FAQ]
-* You notice any grammatical errors
+### You notice any grammatical errors
-I am not an native English speaker. tell as
+I am not an native English speaker.
+Please be patient.